kubermatic/docs/content/kubeone/main/guides/cis-benchmarking/cis1.8-kubeone1.7-k8s1.27/_index.en.md

 **Result:** 🔵 Not Applicable

-**Details:** AlwaysPullImages admission control will force all images to be pulled everytime, it's not efficient for all users.
+**Details:** AlwaysPullImages admission control will force all images to be pulled every time, it's not efficient for all users.
 This can be performed by a Kyverno or OPA policy

 ---
 #### 1.2.12: Ensure that the admission control plugin SecurityContextDeny is set if PodSecurityPolicy is not used (Manual)